Astro-labs/my-dear-studio/src/content/pages/home.md

 seoTitle: HomeTitle
 seoDescription: HomeDescription
 seoImage: /assets/screen-shot-2018-07-17-at-15.52.51.png
-works:
+projects:
-  - work: My Dear Project ONe
+  - project: My Dear Project ONe
-  - work: Caderno Inteligente
+  - project: Caderno Inteligente
-  - work: Zan Pan
+  - project: Zan Pan
 ---

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 It has survived not only five centuries, but also the leap into.